Eric Church cancels performance to attend UNC-Duke matchup - NewsBreak

 Lots of basketball fans are looking forward to the matchup, especially with Coach K set to retire.
 This is going to be a matchup for the ages, everyone pretty much agrees.

-One performer is joining North Carolinians in dropping everything to watch the match Saturday, though he had some pretty big plans that night!Women’s Final Four teams survived wild tourney amid parity
+One performer is joining North Carolinians in dropping everything to watch the match Saturday, though he had some pretty big plans that night!Jamie Williams hired as Athletic Director for Opelika City Schools

 Country music superstar Eric Church is canceling a concert Saturday in San Antonio just to attend the big game.